Killeeshil ambush: IRA ambush

 Unaware of Treanor's arrest, an IRA team had been in the meantime lurking at Killeeshil crossroads since 8:30 a.m., waiting for information from other units placed along Dungannon Road about any RUC mobile patrol travelling from Ballygawley to Dungannon.
 The militants held a nearby house overlooking the route for five hours to use it as a base for their attack.
 Some 15 hours earlier, the IRA had hijacked a tipper lorry at Sixmilecross and adapted it to be use as a technical to ambush a security forces vehicle.
 Right after midday, the lorry was moved to the roadside of Dungannon Road.
 Once the RUC vehicle, an armour plated Vauxhall Cavalier, was identified, the lorry overtook the car, while at least two masked IRA men, shielded by the tipper body, opened up with automatic rifles.
 Up to 20 shots were fired at the RUC vehicle, hitting the Cavalier on the sides and the roof.
 One of the constables fired back, but scored no hits.
 One constable was wounded in the back, another in the side and a third in an arm.
 Pat Treanor was injured in a hand.
 The driver of the RUC car lost control, and it smashed into a civilian vehicle; a female motorist in her fifties was hurt in her shoulders.
 The incident also involved other three civilian vehicles; a coach with 50 Scottish tourists aboard, heading for the ferry at Larne, a car driven by two Dutch tourists and another belonging to a locally resident Chinese citizen.
 All of them were struck by bullets and splinters during the shootout, but there were no further injuries.
 The IRA men got away unscathed on the tipper lorry.
+A British Army patrol arrived to the scene shortly after.